iaconogi/bigSCale2/Readme.md

 ### Classifier
 I recently came along a blood dataset in which it was impossible to clearly separate Cd4+ and Cd8+ T-cells.
 More in general, it can happen that two biologially distinct populations of cells with known, mutuallye exclusive, markers are not separated in the T-sne plot.
 In these cases you can use the new "classifier" featured introduced in bigSCale2.
-At the moment the classifier requires two markers of the two cell types you want to separate.
+At the moment the classifier requires two markers of the two cell types you want to separate (works up to three).
 For example, if you want to separate Cd4+ and Cd8+ T-cells you should run.

 ```{r}
 sce=setClusters(sce,classifier = c('Cd4','Cd8a'))